hirethunk/verbs/docs/metadata.md

-It can often be useful to include information associated with your application on each event.
-For example, the current `team_id` of the user, or the ip address of the request.

-Verbs makes it _very easy_ to automatically include additional metadata on your event.
+If you find yourself wanting to include some additional data on every event, Verbs makes it _very easy_ to automatically include metadata.

 In a `ServiceProvider` or `Middleware` call the following method:

 ```php